bmh1cker/MyTools/README.md

-# Welcome to Hard Working Toys
+# Welcome to BM Hacker

-They are toys, they work hard, so they should play hard... or something like that.
+They are programming, they work hard, so they should play hard... or something like that.
 Really it is the place I describe and document my public projects.

 ## The projects